 Learn about Salesforce sub flow.

 6. Don’t Create Flow for Everything

-At the same time, if there is something that can be better handled through Apex Trigger use them, like handle duplicate platform event in same transaction
+At the same time, if there is something that can be better handled through Apex Trigger, use them, like handling duplicate platform events in the same transaction

 7. Build in a test/Sandbox environment

 What about if you want to fail the complete transaction?
 But we have seen that we have a fault connector – the transaction will be a success.